 There are a variety of pain medications that may help your dog – just be sure to contact your vet before offering any medicine (including over-the-counter varieties) to your dog.

 After ascertaining your dog’s condition, your vet may find that NSAIDs (aspirin, ibuprofen and similar drugs) may be sufficient to help her, but in some cases, opioid medications may be necessary.

-In severe cases, hip dysplasia in dogs may require surgery.
-There are a number of different surgical options available, ranging from minimally invasive, arthroscopic procedures to complete hip replacement.
+In cases of severe hip dysplasia, surgical treatment may be required.
+There are a number of different surgical options available, ranging from minimally invasive, arthroscopic procedures, to a total hip replacement.

 Surgery is never cheap, but it’s hard to put a price on your dog’s health and happiness.
 Note that the sooner you have your dog evaluated, the more likely it is that minor surgery will suffice, so always contact your vet at the first sign of dysplasia.
 A total hip replacement is the last thing you would want, so be sure to take them to a vet sooner rather than later!